ahmedhasandrlnd/ama_session/README.md

 You can ask anything which is non-technical in nature like scholarship concerns.</br> **_What is the purpose of this app?_** </br>
 This web app will give a nice interface to go over different questions asked in the AMA sessions. </br>
-Also it will act as an archive of all previous questions in AMA sessions even hey are deleted from the slack channel. </br>
+Also it will act as an archive of all previous questions in AMA sessions even they are deleted from the slack channel. </br>

 [Back to Table of Content](#index)